Delta-Icons/linux/README.md

 ## Requesting missing icons
 * If you wish to request a missing icon to be added, please open a Github issue for this.
 This icon pack is still in development so any help in identifying future improvements is appreciated.
+* Be sure to include the name of the icon(s) found in the .desktop file, found under the `Icon=` line.
+It is recommended for an image of the icon (or icons) be included in the issue as well.

 Licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives License 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)